Yanks open with 2 HR, set MLB mark in 4-3 win over Blue Jays

 Bronx Bombers, indeed.

-Rookie left-hander Nestor Cortes Jr. (3-0) pitched 4 1/3 solid innings in relief of opener Chad Green.
+Rookie left-hander Nestor Cortes Jr. (3-0) struck out five over 4 1/3 solid innings in relief of opener Chad Green.
 They combined to retire the first 12 Blue Jays batters before Cavan Biggio doubled leading off the fifth.

 Danny Jansen’s double in the sixth set up Eric Sogard’s sacrifice fly and an RBI single by Vladimir Guerrero Jr. that chased Cortes and cut it to 3-2.
 Tommy Kahnle escaped trouble with two strikeouts and Stephen Tarpley, recalled from Triple-A earlier in the day, tossed a perfect seventh.

 Zack Britton worked a 1-2-3 eighth and Chapman got three outs.
-Randal Grichuk’s run-scoring single with two outs trimmed it to 4-3.
+Randal Grichuk’s run-scoring single with two down trimmed it to 4-3 for the young Blue Jays.

+“A lot of progress.
+We’re playing good baseball,” rookie manager Charlie Montoyo said.

 Torres went deep in the second and Encarnación hit his AL-high 24th homer — third with the Yankees — off reliever Tim Mayza in the eighth.